Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Baltimore's games this season have gone over 44 points five of 12 times.

-- Pittsburgh has combined with its opponents to score more than 44 points in five of 11 games this season.
+- Baltimore has combined with its opponents to score more than 44 points in five of 12 games this season.

-- The two teams combine to score 44.3 points per game, 0.3 more than the over/under in this contest.

-- These two squads surrender a combined 46.1 points per game, 2.1 more than this contest's over/under.

 - The average total in Ravens games this season is 48.0, 4.0 points above Sunday's total of 44.